-For most people who have jobs in the U.S., Social Security contributions are something that is automatic.
+For most people who have jobs in the U.S., Social Security contributions are automatic.
 It is not something you need to worry about because your employer takes care of it on your behalf.
 When you are self-employed, though, this is not the case.
 You alone are responsible for your taxes and your Social Security contributions.
 Here’s what that means for you.

 Social Security for the Employed

-People who work for a traditional employer have one significant tax benefit that goes beyond basic record keeping benefits.
-That is the fact that the employer and employee share the Social Security tax burden – each one paying 6.2 percent on your earnings as well as each paying 1.45 percent of earnings as taxes into Medicare.
+People who work for a traditional employer have one significant tax benefit beyond essential record-keeping benefits.
+That is the fact that the employer and employee share the Social Security tax burden – each paying 6.2 percent on your earnings and each paying 1.45 percent of earnings as taxes into Medicare.

 Social Security Responsibilities for the Self-Employed

-Those who are self-employed, on the other hand, must shoulder this particular burden alone since you serve as both the employer and the employee in this arrangement.
-What this means is that you bear the full force of the Social Security and Medicare taxes.
-The current contribution you are expected to make is 12.4 percent and 2.9 percent respectively.
+On the other hand, self-employed people must shoulder this particular burden alone since you serve as both the employer and the employee in this arrangement, which means that you bear the full force of the Social Security and Medicare taxes.
+The current contribution you make is 12.4 percent and 2.9 percent, respectively.

-As with employer tax rates, you will only pay the Social Security tax on the first $142,800 of your earnings while Medicare tax will be assessed on your full income for the year.
-The total tax burden for self-employed people earning $142,800 or less is 15.3 percent.
+As with employer tax rates, you will only pay the Social Security tax on the first $147,000 of your earnings, while Medicare tax applies to your entire income for the year.
+The total tax burden for self-employed people earning $147,000 or less is 15.3 percent.

 While there are many legitimate business expenses you can deduct to reduce your overall income and Social Security tax liability, there is a great deal of debate over whether or not it is in your best interest to do so.
-Since Social Security is about ensuring some degree of financial security upon retirement, some feel paying in the maximum possible amount now, will serve you better upon retirement.
-That means ignoring the expense deductions and paying the higher rate.
+Since Social Security is about ensuring some degree of financial security upon retirement, some feel paying the maximum possible amount now will serve you better upon retirement.
+Unfortunately, that means ignoring the expense deductions and paying the higher rate.